 ‘Gabrielle Delacour,’ Harry Potter read off the envelope.
 ‘It’s a long way to Beauxbatons from here, Hedwig.
 Can you find her?’

 The bird fluffed its feathers up and took off through the window.

 Harry Potter chuckled.
 ‘I shall take that as a yes.’
 He watched Hedwig soar away into the drizzle, then turned to Fleur with a wrinkled brow.
 ‘Your younger sister?’

 ‘Yes.
-I often write to Gabrielle.
+I often write to Gabby.
 She misses me when I’m away.’